vemonet/rdflib-endpoint/README.md

 ## Projects using rdflib-endpoint 📂

-Some projects using rdflib-endpoint to deploy custom SPARQL endpoints with python:
+Here are some projects using `rdflib-endpoint` to deploy custom SPARQL endpoints with python:

 * https://github.com/MaastrichtU-IDS/openpredict-sparql-service
   * Serve predicted biomedical entities associations (e.g. disease treated by drug) using the OpenPredict classifier